ibexa/documentation-developer/docs/guide/catalog/create_custom_attribute_type.md

 Besides the [built-in attribute types](catalog.md#product-attributes), you can also create custom ones.

-The example belows shows how to add a Date attribute type.
+The example below shows how to add a Percentage attribute type.
-You could use it, for example, in a "Concert ticket" or "Film" product to indicate the event or release date.

 ## Select attribute type class